Thousands rally in Niger in support of president

-The rally, organised by a coalition of 36 pro-Issoufou parties in response to an opposition protest in December, took place amid growing tensions between the government and its opponents.
+The rally, organised by a coalition of 36 pro-Issoufou parties in response to a huge opposition protest in December, took place amid growing tensions between the government and its opponents.

 Interior Minister Massoudou Hassoumi this week accused leading opposition figure Amadou Hama of calling for a coup and inciting ethnic hatred.
 At least six journalists and three civil society leaders have been arrested in the past two weeks over similar accusations.